hxe00570/HMDA_2024_MortgageProfiles/README.md

-# Reproduceable Research: HMDA Loan Characteristics by Race & Gender
+# HMDA Loan Characteristics by Race & Gender
 This repository contains exploratory analysis of the Home Mortgage Disclosure Act (HMDA) loan application data for 2024.
 The analysis focuses on visualizing rate_spread, debt_to_income_ratio, loan_amount, and loan_to_value_ratio broken down by derived_race and derived_sex.

 ## Overview